nhpip/eztracer/README.md

 The argument `--processes` is a list of processes, or a single process, that should be monitored.
 A process can be a pid in the form <x.y.z> or a name.
 If it's a name it will assume it's an atom (no neeed for the leading :), it will also accept a tuple containing atoms.
 It will first find any registered processes of that name, and if that fails a pg2 group.
 You can use "ranch" and it will get the pid of the ranch `:conn_sup` supervisor.
 This is the entry point of all API calls and will spawn a process to handle that request (you should also specify the arguments `--sol` and `--sos` in this case).

 **Example:**
-`--processes "ranch,<0.1137.0>,CollectionServer.PubSub,{phx,CollectionServer.PubSub}"`
+`--processes "ranch,<0.1137.0>,AwesomeApp.Emailer,:erl_epmd,{phx,AwsomeApp.PubSub}"`

 #### Module/Function
 The argument `--mf` specifies a list of modules and functions you wish to monitor.
 It takes the format `"M:F"`, and underscore is a wildcard so `"_:_"` will cause the processes been monitored to trace calls to/from every module and function that is loaded in the runtime (so should be avoided).
-You can simply specify `cs` to monitor all calls to/from modules/functions in CollectionServer.

 **Example:**
-`--mf "ets:_,CollectionServer.Users.PVAdmin:send_mail,Enum:_` will indicate calls to the `ets` module to the module:function `CollectionServer.Users.PVAdmin:send_mail` and all calls to the `Enum` module.
+`--mf "ets:_,AwesomeApp.Emailer:send_mail,Enum:_` will indicate calls to the `ets` module to the module:function `AwesomeApp.Emailer:send_mail` and all calls to the `Enum` module.

 #### Timestamp
 The argument `--timestamp` will add the current date/time to every event, it uses Erlang's `:os.timestamp()`, so if you can match a function `:call` with the `:return_from` you can calculate the time spent with `:timer.now_diff/2`.